sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   seconds (30 minutes).

-- :envvar:`SAGE_PICKLE_JAR` - if you want to update the the standard pickle jar, set this to something nonempty and run the doctest suite.
+- :envvar:`SAGE_PICKLE_JAR` - if you want to update the the standard pickle jar, set this to something non-empty and run the doctest suite.
 See the documentation for the functions :func:`picklejar` and :func:`unpickle_all` in :file:`SAGE_ROOT/devel/sage/sage/structure/sage_object.pyx`, online